Best IBS Medication OTC Options

 Dicyclomine

 Dicyclomine is an antispasmodic medication commonly used to relieve symptoms associated with IBS, particularly abdominal pain or cramping.
 It works by relaxing the muscles in the gastrointestinal tract, reducing spasms and discomfort.
-Dicyclomine is available in tablet or capsule form, and it is typically taken before meals to provide the most effective relief.
+Dicyclomine is available as a tablet or capsule, and it is typically taken before meals to provide the most effective relief.

 While dicyclomine can provide significant relief, it is important to note that it may cause drowsiness or dizziness in some individuals.
 It is advisable to avoid driving or operating heavy machinery until you know how this medication affects you.
-If you experience any severe side effects or concerns, it is recommended to consult with a healthcare professional.
+If you experience any severe side effects or concerns, consult a healthcare professional.

 Hyoscyamine